What is a Breathwork Facilitator?

 Understanding Roles and Responsibilities

-In this article, we will explore the core responsibilities of a breathwork facilitator, the different functional styles of breathwork, and why trauma-informed care is essential.
-Whether you’re considering becoming a breathwork facilitator or are curious about the role, this guide will give you a clear understanding of what it truly means to hold space in a grounded, compassionate, and ethical way.
+Whether you’re considering becoming a breathworker with us, or are curious about the role, I am hoping this essay will give you a clearer understanding of what it truly means to hold space in a grounded, compassionate, and ethical way.

 Introduction

-A breathwork facilitator’s primary responsibility is to hold space without imposing direction.
 Unlike a traditional guide who leads the way, a facilitator acts as a companion, allowing the breather to lead their own process.
 This approach aligns with decolonial healing practices, where the breather has agency and autonomy over their own experience.
+This means resisting all the ways we many want to know, control or predict outcomes, and learning to trust the pace of the breather and stay open.

-The role of the facilitator is not to fix or change the breather but to be a witness to their process—to be present, listen attentively, and offer non-judgmental support.
-This means allowing the breather to be who they are, without projecting personal thoughts, interpretations, or judgments onto them.
+The role of the facilitator is not to fix or change the breather but to be a witness to their process, to be present, listen attentively, and offer opportunikties for deeper clarity or introspection.
+This means allowing the breather to be who they are, in the full presence of who you are without a specific goal in mind.

 Creating Opportunities for Safety and Trust